OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 * [HopperApp](http://hopperapp.com/) - Hopper is a reverse engineering tool for OS X and Linux, that lets you disassemble, decompile and debug your 32/64bits Intel Mac, Linux, Windows and iOS executables.
 * [Radare2](http://www.radare.org/) - Radare2 is a unix-like reverse engineering framework and commandline tools.
 * [iRET](https://www.veracode.com/iret-ios-reverse-engineering-toolkit) - The iOS Reverse Engineering Toolkit is a toolkit designed to automate many of the common tasks associated with iOS penetration testing.
+* [Plutil](https://www.theiphonewiki.com/wiki/Plutil) - plutil is a program that can convert .plist files between a binary version and an XML version.

 #### Dynamic and Runtime Analysis
 * [cycript](http://www.cycript.org) - Cycript allows developers to explore and modify running applications on either iOS or Mac OS X using a hybrid of Objective-C++ and JavaScript syntax through an interactive console that features syntax highlighting and tab completion.